kscherer/configs/README.md

 # Configs

-emacs config which uses el-get. bashrc with my crazy prompt
+emacs config which uses el-get.

+bashrc with my crazy prompt

-I am still trying to integrate tmux into my workflow
+I am still trying to integrate tmux into my workflow so don't look at the tmix configuration to closely